Standardizing Safety Procedures

 For employees to feel truly safe, they need to know they can call for help quickly with minimal effort.
 SafeSignal is AlertMedia’s “zero-button safety solution” because all the user has to do is disconnect the tether from the audio jack on their mobile phone.
 Once it is released, our 24/7/365 monitoring service instantly receives the alert and dispatches law enforcement.
 No words need to be exchanged because the mobile app uses GPS coordinates to give first responders the worker’s location.

-Companies can use modern technologies like SafeSignal to mitigate risk, keep their lone workers safe, and provide an overall sense of security over the entire organization.
+Companies can use a lone worker safety app like SafeSignal to mitigate risk, keep their lone workers safe, and provide an overall sense of security over the entire organization.
 If your safety protocols have yet to include these kinds of capabilities, your employees are still in danger and are likely feeling the stress of it.
 Give them and your company peace of mind knowing they are being protected wherever they are working.